iszczesniak/cpp/unique_ptr/index.md

 * declare to allocate an array of integers, but allocate a single integer.

-You use `std::make_unique` to get the same done safer, as shown in the example.
+Use `std::make_unique` to get the same done safer, as shown below.

 {% highlight c++ %}
 {% include_relative solved_type.cc %}